davidcc73/P4-SFC-SDN/README.md

  * `Grafana Dashboard`, using the collected INT in the DB, represent it via real-time graphs. <br/>
  * `Visualizer`, a Python script that reads the INT data and represents the paths currently taken by the data flows in the topology. <br/>
   * `INT Collector`, a Python script that sniffs the INT Report packets and stores their indormation in the Database. <br/>
+  * Workaround that preserves the packet's original `DSCP` value, previously done yo prevent recapsulations, now avoided via the configuration done by `INT` to identify which switch is source to each pkt.

 # Repository structure